 "The women who first won the right to vote did not consider that as the end – not by a long shot," Filmon said.
 "Throughout their lives, Nellie and the other women worked to bring about improvements for women.
 They knew they were taking part in a struggle that would take generations.
 They knew that women who were still not born would need to take up the banners."

-The Manitoba Museum has developed an exhibition called "Nice Women Don't Want the Vote" to commemorate the 100th anniversary.
+The Manitoba Museum - will open in a new tab has developed an exhibition called "Nice Women Don't Want the Vote" to commemorate the 100th anniversary.
 It outlines the causes, contradictions and people in the suffragist movement.
 On January 28, the exhibit is open to the public from 11 a.m. to 4 p.m., with additional programming on January 30 and 31.

 The CMHR has several exhibits about women's rights – including one that displays a briefcase owned by the first woman elected to political office in Canada (Louise McKinney of Alberta).
 During the evening of January 27 (7:30 p.m. to 9 p.m.) the Museum hosts a free public talk by the Right Honourable Kim Campbell, which will also be live-streamed through humanrights.ca.

-The Nellie McClung Foundation hosts a centennial gala during the evening of January 28 at the RBC Convention Centre in Winnipeg.
+The Nellie McClung Foundation - will open in a new tab hosts a centennial gala during the evening of January 28 at the RBC Convention Centre in Winnipeg.
 A highlight of the program will be the presentation of the inaugural Nellie Awards (The Nellies), recognizing Manitoba women who have followed in McClung's footsteps through their work in social justice, women's rights and human rights.

 Schedule of events: January 28, 2016